Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 So the first 6 tips built you up and now it appears I'm telling you it may be hopeless after all.
 Far from it!
 The key here is that an interview is a two-way street.
 Can you be eliminated for any number of serious or silly reasons, even if you have all the technical skills?
 Absolutley.
 But the fact is that you have an equal amount of power.
 You should treat the interview not as a test but as a dialogue or a two-way interview.
 You are interviewing this employer as much as they are interviewing you.
 If the interviewer is a jerk or has a massive ego or you see some other red flag, don't discount it.
 You should step back and consider if you really want to work there.

 And trust me, I get it.
 You may have been out of work for awhile and the sound of a paycheck sounds mighty nice right about now.
 And maybe this is your best play.
 But assuming you have a little breathing room, seriously consider the anguish, the torment you'll experience working for the jerk across the table.
 Having a paycheck but working full-time, feeling miserable, and having to add a job search on top of all that is no easy feat.
 In sum, ask questions, document those red flags, and choose wisely.
-When you find the right culture - you'll know it immediately - grab hold with everything you can and enjoy the ride.
+When you find the right job and the right culture - you'll know it immediately - grab hold with everything you've got and enjoy the ride.

 ## Summary
 Having strong technical skills will get you far in many industries but can leave you empty-handed in data science.
 Here are some ways you can stand out:
-1. Using Concrete Examples
+1. Use Concrete Examples
 2. Know How To Answer Ambiguous Questions
 3. Choose The Best Algorithm: Accuracy vs Speed vs Interpretability
 4. Draw Pictures